-You can use them to store pretty much anything from garments, sporting equipment, aerosol cans to helmets, shoes, etc.
+You can use them to store anything from garments, sporting equipment, aerosol cans, helmets, shoes, etc.

 Viper tool storage makes a great slatwall basket in several different sizes.

 Toolbars or Holders

 Depending on where you install your slatwall, you might want easy access to your more essential tools.
 Toolbars can help you keep your tools organized and available for easy access.

 Magnetic toolbars are special versions that use magnets to hold small tools in place.

-A screwdriver holder is probably my favorite accessory that you can add to your slatwall.
+A screwdriver holder is my favorite accessory to add to your slatwall.
 It’s a simple magnetic panel that holds all the screwdrivers.

 They’re very inexpensive on Amazon and are well worth the price.

 I’m not an avid biker by any means, but it’s trendy in my neighborhood.
 The thing about bikers is that they all need somewhere to store their bikes.

 Bike hooks fit that need.
 They let you hang your bike up on the slatwall, leaving more space in your garage.

 Vertical bike hooks keep bicycles perpendicular to the wall, with the tires pointing toward the ceiling.
 On the other hand, horizontal bike hooks keep them parallel to the wall.

 Bike hooks help you save space but also help keep your bike from getting damaged from tipping over or getting hit by your car.

 Unfortunately, not every item in your garage can be stored in hooks or baskets.
 That’s where shelves come in.